andeha/Pinecone/README.md

 With additional features such as:

-- Chronologies, calendars and instants in time
+- Chronologies, calendars and instants
-- Well-defined helper functions such as `IsPowerOfTwo`, `Frame`, `HowMany`, `Roman` and `Base`
+- Well-defined helper functions such as `Frame`,  `IsPowerOfTwo`, `Roman` and `HowMany`
-- Integer random numbers and uniform/normally distributed random floating-points
+- Integer random numbers and uniform- or normally distributed random floating-points
 - Formatting tables (`PresentTable`) and trees (`TreePresenter`)
 - Graphs (as in *graph theory*)
 - Time series, percentiles and histograms